 USC Dornsife and the Graduate School require that admission letters include an assurance of 5 years of financial support.
 The faculty recognizes the importance of financial support so that students devote themselves fully to their graduate training without feeling pressured to obtain employment unrelated to psychology.
-Several types of financial support are offered through faculty, department, or university resources: teaching assistantships, research assistantships, graduate school fellowships, and training grant traineeships.
+Several types of financial support are offered through faculty, department, or university resources: teaching assistantships (TAships), research assistantships (RAships), graduate school fellowships, and training grant traineeships.
 In addition, there are several types of support that students can generate on their own, or with the assistance of the faculty, for example, NIH and NSF pre-doctoral awards, stipends from private granting agencies, research assistantships outside the department, etc. All support is contingent upon being a student in good standing in the program, i.e., maintaining at least the minimal enrollment in coursework and maintaining academic standards.
 In addition, continuance of support as a research assistant or teaching assistant is contingent upon professional and competent performance in those positions.

 The source of students' financial support varies.
-Some students receive support based on Teaching Assistantships (TAships) and Research Assistantships (RAships) only.
-TAships and RAships typically require 20 hours per week of work.
-They are usually funded by Dornsife College of Letters, Arts and Sciences.
+Some students receive support based solely on TAships and RAships.
+These positions typically require 20 hours per week of work.
+They are both usually funded by Dornsife College of Letters, Arts and Sciences but the RAship is linked to a faculty's funded research program.
 Other students receive University or external funded fellowships that require no specific form of employment other than that they be engaged in their research.
 These are usually funded by the Graduate School or Dornsife.
 Students can request to be on fellowship or TAship for a given year but all such requests need to fit within the overall departmental funding picture and thus are decided at the departmental level.
-When possible, the years without specific responsibilities, if available, are best taken when the student wants more time to complete research.
+When possible, the years without specific responsibilities linked to a student's funding, if available, are best taken when the student wants more time to complete research.